J. Peter Pham

-John Peter Pham (usually styled as J. Peter Pham) is an American academic and author specializing in international relations with a focus on African affairs.
+John Peter Pham is an American academic and author specializing in international relations with a focus on African affairs.
 Pham was the United States Special Envoy for the Sahel Region of Africa, from March 2020 until the end of President Donald Trump's administration in January 2021.
 Prior to this, he served as the Special Envoy for the Great Lakes Region of Africa from November 2018.
 Prior to these appointments, Pham was also Vice President of the Atlantic Council and Director of its Africa Center.
 In September 2020, Pham was accorded the personal rank of ambassador, becoming the first Vietnamese American to achieve that rank.
-After leaving the Trump administration, Pham rejoined the Atlantic Council as a Distinguished Fellow.
+After leaving the Trump administration, Pham rejoined the Atlantic Council as a Distinguished Fellow, and also serves on the boards of several listed as well as privately held corporations.

 Career

 Pham received a B.A. in economics from the University of Chicago, and a Ph.D. from the Gregorian University.
 In August 2004, Pham joined the faculty of James Madison University in Harrisonburg, Virginia as a member of the institution's new justice studies program.
 He thereafter became a tenured associate professor of Justice Studies, Political Science, and Africana Studies, was director of the Nelson Institute for International and Public Affairs.

 Pham went to Liberia in 2005 to serve as member of the USAID-funded International Republican Institute (IRI) delegation monitoring the national elections in that country.
 In 2006 and 2007, Pham served in the IRI pre-election assessment and observation delegations in Nigeria, respectively.
 He served on an IRI election observation delegation in Somaliland in 2010.

 While on sabbatical from James Madison University from 2009 to 2011, Pham served as senior vice president of the National Committee on American Foreign Policy, and editor of its bimonthly journal, American Foreign Policy Interests, and has been a member of the Senior Advisory Group of the United States Africa Command from its creation until 2013.
 Since 2011, Pham has been director of the Africa Center at the Atlantic Council think tank in Washington, D.C. and, since 2016, also served as vice president for research and regional initiatives.